 Bob Iger, Disney’s current executive chairman, said Kaepernick’s experience “gives him a unique perspective on the intersection of sports, culture,, and race, which will undoubtedly create compelling stories that will educate, enlighten and entertain, and we look forward to working with him on this important collaboration.”

 Disney and Sports

-The Walt Disney Company is the parent company of ESPN which is why the rest of this year’s NBA season is being played at Walt Disney World, specifically the ESPN Wide World of Sports Complex.
-It was recently announced that the three arenas that are being used for games will have “Black Lives Matter” painted on the courts.
-Disney’s continued support like this for social justice showcases the ever-growing change that is happening across the board within their company.
+The Walt Disney Company is the parent company of ESPN, so the rest of this year’s NBA season is being played at Walt Disney World, specifically the ESPN Wide World of Sports Complex.
+It was recently announced that the three arenas being used for games would have “Black Lives Matter” painted on the courts.
+Disney’s continued support for social justice showcases the ever-growing change happening across the board within the company.